ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - a - JS - Promises.md

     ```

-  - v2: add timout + callback
+  - v2: add timeout + callback

   - v3: add serveTheTable(): now we have to call a function passing a callback and inside another callback....